 (a) one of whom shall be a police officer; and

-(b) one of whom shall be a justice of the peace or a clerk of petty sessions, other than a clerk of petty sessions who is a police officer.
+(b) one of whom shall be a justice of the peace or a registrar of the Magistrates Court 3, other than a registrar of the Magistrates Court 3 who is a police officer.

 (2) Each witness referred to in subregulation (1) shall certify in writing that he has witnessed the destruction of the thing concerned and shall sign that certificate.